• Skip to primary navigation

 Banana cake ingredients

 • Butter AND oil.
-Those of you who have made my vanilla cake or marble cake recipe know that a blend of the two yields a better cake than simply using all butter or all oil.
-All-butter cakes are more dense and dry than all-oil ones, but using all oil mean you lose that precious buttery flavor.
+Those of you who have made my Funfetti cake or marble cake recipe know that a blend of the two yields a better cake than simply using all butter or all oil.
 For my banana cake recipe I sought balance, and a blend of the two yielded a perfect moist cake.
 For the oil, any neutral cooking oil (canola or vegetable are most common) will work.

 • Sugar.
 Another best-of-both-worlds scenario.
-Granulated sugar adds sweetness without weighing the cake down too much, while brown sugar adds depth of flavor.
-Light or dark brown sugar will work, but dark brown sugar makes the cake a bit richer and sweeter.
+Granulated sugar adds sweetness without weighing the cake down too much, while brown sugar adds depth of flavor, thanks to the molasses.

 • Buttermilk.
-While this plays a role in helping the banana cake to rise a bit when combined with the baking soda, more importantly it adds moisture and a very subtle tangy flavor.
-You may use my buttermilk substitute if you can’t find buttermilk in stores (or just don’t have any), but the “real” stuff is best here.
+While this plays a role in helping the banana cake to rise a bit when combined with the baking soda, perhaps more importantly it adds moisture and a very subtle tangy flavor.
+You may use my buttermilk substitute if you can’t find buttermilk in stores (or just don’t have any), but the “real” stuff is best here as it will yield the best texture.

 This is just an overview of a few of the main ingredients I used and why.
 For the full recipe please scroll down to the bottom of the post!